Screen Shot 2020-02-02 at 9.28.57 PM

 Click below to read the October 7, 2020 letter from Supt.
 Brenda Cassellius

 Welcome to the Roger Clap Elementary School!
 We are excited to welcome you and your family to our school community.

 At the Roger Clap Elementary School, excellence is the standard.
 Our school is determined to provide all of our students with an equal opportunity to learn.
 Our school is made up of a diverse group of students and staff members that are hard working members of the Boston community.

-At the Roger Clap Elementary, we educate students from K1 to Fifth Grade.
+At the Roger Clap Elementary, we educate students from K1 to Sixth Grade.
 Our students are provided with great opportunities that allow them to be successful in and out of school.
 Community partners and organizations include: BOKS, Catie's Closet, Home for Little Wanderers, South Bay Community Services, Upham's Corner Library, BASE and more!